 You'll record yourself reading 300 phrases aloud, using a provided online recording tool.
 These phrases help us study ways we could improve speech recognition technology to better understand non-standard speech.

 You are encouraged to take your time recording!

 What will I get in exchange for participating?

 Participation in our research initiative is voluntary.
 However, we understand that these recordings take time and energy.
 As a token of our appreciation, we provide cash-equivalent gift cards to participants who complete phrase sets.
 Your recordings will be reviewed by a speech and language specialist.
 If, after review by these specialists, your recordings are deemed suitable for Euphonia research, you will receive a gift card valued at $60 USD (or local currency equivalent) for 300 phrases recorded.
-Examples of speech that are NOT suitable for Euphonia research include accented speech, and speech with no detectable impairment.
+Examples of speech that are NOT suitable for Euphonia research include accented speech, and standard speech.

 When will I have access to technology that can better understand my voice?

 We understand that current speech recognition technology can be frustrating.
 Project Euphonia is in the early stages of a potentially long research arc.
 We hope our research leads to product improvements that help your day-to-day life as soon as possible, but realistically this may still be a few years out.
 The voice samples you share will accelerate our research into helping people with non-standard speech be better understood.